echronos/echronos/pm/reviews/47_unable_to_follow_quick-start_rom_loading_failed/Stefan_Götz.1.md

 Comment 2: Accept
 Just for clarity, how about mentioning whether or not is necessary to build QEMU?
 Or more generally, which parts of that README to follow exactly?

+[sebastian.holzapfel: Modified readme to indicate which parts of the QEMU readme to follow]